mamh-java/active-choices-plugin/README.md

 support the use of the Jenkins Java API, system environment variables, global node properties, and potentially external Java and Javascript libraries.

-Once the plugin is installed, three new parameter types become available:
+Once the plugin is installed, three new parameter types **Active Choices Parameter** become available and there are three provider you can choose it:

-1. Active Choices Parameter
-2. Active Choices Reactive Parameter
-3. Active Choices Reactive Reference Parameter
+1.ActiveChoiceProvider  for Active Choices Parameter 2.CascadeChoiceProvider for Active Choices Reactive Parameter 3.ReferenceChoiceProvider for Active Choices Reactive Reference Parameter

 > **_NOTE:_** The Reactive Reference Parameter allows for parameters to be displayed as
 >formatted HTML.
 When configuring jobs with this feature, keep in mind how the parameter